 Research findings showed that 1328 patients (23.6%) were in the second grade hospitals and 4295 patients (76.4%) were in the first grade centers.
 All Therapeutic Educational Centers in the study period were from grades one and two.
 The real amount of hospitalization hoteling in all centers that calculate global operations was 1.77 days on average during the study period.
 But payment of the medical insurance to the hospital was based on the global average of 2.81 days.
-Therefore, the difference between the real amount of calculation in global plan was in 1.04 days.
+Therefore, the difference between the real amount of patients' hospitalization and the amount of calculation in global plan was in 1.04 days.